-- 1. Current shares outstanding as at September 30, 2023, and 7.2 million share awards outstanding. - 2.
+- 1. Current shares outstanding as at December 31, 2023, and 6.1 million share awards outstanding. - 2.
 Enterprise value is a supplementary financial measure.
 See Specified Financial Measures in the Advisories. - 3.
-Enterprise value calculated based on fully diluted common shares outstanding as at September 30, 2023, a share price of \$11.00 and Q3/23 net debt of \$1.26 billion. - 4.
+Enterprise value calculated based on fully diluted common shares outstanding as at December 31, 2023, a share price of \$9.00 and Q3/23 net debt of \$1.26 billion. - 4.
+Net debt is a capital management measure.
+See Specified Financial Measures in the Advisories. - 5.
+The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 6.
+The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 7.
+Copies of the Company's credit agreements may be accessed through the SEDAR+ website (www.sedarplus.ca). - 8.
 See Oil and Gas Advisory in the Advisories for additional information on production.